briansunter/graph/site/src/content/logseq/how-to-take-smart-notes.md

 ## Summary and Impressions

-The author of the book, Sönke Ahrens, describes a workflow to take notes on what you read, integrate notes into your total body of kledge, and use your notes to generate new ideas.
+The author of the book, Sönke Ahrens, describes a workflow to take notes on what you read, integrate notes into your total body of knowledge, and use your notes to generate new ideas.
 The book encourages you to take notes while reading in two phases.
 In the first phase, you take "fleeting notes" whenever you have a passing idea and "literature notes" when reading the source material.
 Next, you transform these into "permanent notes," fully formed self-contained ideas in 1-3 sentences.

 > "Work as if nothing else counts but writing.
 An idea kept private is as good as one you never had"